-Sadly, the Knightmare VR pilot, released in 2004, met with disappointment.
-The fundamental principle of blindfolding the dungeoneer had been abandoned, and with that, out went the drama, the fun, and the interest from broadcasters.
+Sadly, the Knightmare VR pilot, released in 2004, was met with disappointment.
+Blindfolding the dungeoneer had been abandoned, and with that, out went the drama – and the interest from broadcasters.

-With fan demand for the original format still showing no signs of waning, Tim Child returned once again to the site in 2008 to announce work in progress that lit many hopes but sadly failed to deliver.
-Reports still claim that adolescents are sorely under-represented in children’s programming, but the financial climate offers little hope for a big outlay.
+With fan demand for the original format still showing no signs of diminishing, Tim Child returned once again to the site in 2008 to announce work in progress that lit many hopes but sadly failed to deliver.

 “Through My Eyes Only”: Playing Quester

-And so Aegis Quest arrives to stake its claim.
-If adolescents have now migrated entirely to consoles, AQ, for all its strive for independence, offers a realistic chance of bringing this gaming format back to glory again.
-What has changed significantly over the last 15 years is the desire of young gamers to participate rather than spectate.
-As an prospective multi-player RPG, Aegis Quest presents the opportunity for contestants to become actively involved.
+And so Aegis Quest arrives to stake a claim.
+If adolescents have now migrated entirely to consoles, AQ might present a realistic chance of bringing this gaming format back to glory again.

 The ledge in part 2 of the pilot shows the format at work.
 Even navigating around a plain grid can have its tensions.
 It reminds us, refreshingly, that it can be quite cool to fail.